Green: Love and sexuality

 Green today is not commonly associated in Europe and the United States with love and sexuality, but in stories of the medieval period it sometimes represented love and the base, natural desires of man.
 It was the color of the serpent in the Garden of Eden who caused the downfall of Adam and Eve.
 However, for the troubadours, green was the color of growing love, and light green clothing was reserved for young women who were not yet married.

 In Persian and Sudanese poetry, dark-skinned women, called "green" women, were considered erotic.
 The Chinese term for cuckold is "to wear a green hat."
 This was because in ancient China, prostitutes were called "the family of the green lantern" and a prostitute's family would wear a green headscarf.

 In Victorian England, the color green was associated with homosexuality.
+Oscar Wilde popularized the green carnation as representing homosexuality.
+Homosexual men would wear a green carnation to represent their sexuality after Oscar Wilde popularized it.

 Dragons, fairies, monsters, and devils

 In legends, folk tales and films, fairies, dragons, monsters, and the devil are often shown as green.

 In the Middle Ages, the devil was usually shown as either red, black or green.
 Dragons were usually green, because they had the heads, claws and tails of reptiles.

 Modern Chinese dragons are also often green, but unlike European dragons, they are benevolent; Chinese dragons traditionally symbolize potent and auspicious powers, particularly control over water, rainfall, hurricane, and floods.
 The dragon is also a symbol of power, strength, and good luck.
 The Emperor of China usually used the dragon as a symbol of his imperial power and strength.
 The dragon dance is a popular feature of Chinese festivals.

-In Irish folklore and English folklore, the color was sometimes was associated with witchcraft, and with faeries and spirits.
+In Irish and English folklore, the color was sometimes associated with witchcraft, and with faeries and spirits.
 The type of Irish fairy known as a leprechaun is commonly portrayed wearing a green suit, though before the 20th century he was usually described as wearing a red suit.

 In theater and film, green was often connected with monsters and the inhuman.
 The earliest films of Frankenstein were in black and white, but in the poster for the 1935 version The Bride of Frankenstein, the monster had a green face.
 Actor Bela Lugosi wore green-hued makeup for the role of Dracula in the 1927–1928 Broadway stage production.